Syntactic Structures

 Written when Chomsky was still an unknown scholar, Syntactic Structures had a major impact on the study of knowledge, mind and mental processes, becoming an influential work in the formation of the field of cognitive science.
 It also significantly influenced research on computers and the brain.
-The importance of Syntactic Structures lies in Chomsky's persuasion for a biological perspective on language at a time when it was unusual, and in the context of formal linguistics where it was unexpected.
+The importance of Syntactic Structures lies in Chomsky's persuasion for a biological perspective on language at a time when it was unusual, and in the context of formal linguistics.
 The book led to Chomsky's eventual recognition as one of the founders of what is now known as sociobiology.
 Some specialists have questioned Chomsky's theory, believing it is wrong to describe language as an ideal system.
 They also say it gives less value to the gathering and testing of data.
 Nevertheless, Syntactic Structures is credited to have changed the course of linguistics in general and American linguistics in particular in the second half of the 20th century.